Mason Stockstill Mason Stockstill

 Or: Can Nate and Mason guess whether an author has an MFA simply by reading the first page of their novel?

 Nate and Mason both have MFAs, but do they go around telling everyone and demanding book deals because of it?
 Well, yes, if you’re offering.
 But anyway, a social media firestorm about a take about Sally Rooney not having an MFA got us thinking: Are They Good and Should Anyone Care?
+Then Nate and Mason make each other guess if authors have an MFA based on excerpts of their work.
+(Still no name for the podcast when we recorded this one.)

 Works Cited this episode: